taylorjdawson/Content/projects/Plasma MVP/JavaScript/Create Plasma Block/details.md

 > In this Merkle Tree, consider each joining of the letters a hashing of the two nodes.
 So `AB` `==` `Hash(A,B)`

-While all 8 of these transactions are valid transactions that occurred in the Plasma Chain, all we need store in our Plasma Chain is one hash: `ABCDEFGH`.
+While all 8 of these transactions occurred within the Plasma Chain, all we need store in the Root Chain is one hash: `ABCDEFGH`.

-As a client in this system, you can see this block mined with proof that transaction `D` has been stored in the Root Chain and therefore your transfer is complete!
+As a client in this system, you can watch this block mined with proof that transaction `D` has been stored in the Root Chain and therefore your transfer is complete!

 Meanwhile, our plasma chain effectively batched 8 transactions into one block.
 Not too shabby!